cx-language/cx/docs/book/build-system.md

 ```

 Extra build settings go in a `build.cx` file in the project directory,
-written in plain C* syntax.
+written in plain cx syntax.
 Each setting is a variable declaration:

 ```cx
 var name = "myproject"